-We have recently expanded our portfolio to include a new range of journals, available both digitally and in hard copy format, and produced to the same high standards as our books.
+We have recently expanded our portfolio to include a new range of journals and Special Reports, available both digitally and in hard copy format, and produced to the same high standards as our books.

 We'd very much like to hear from you with your thoughts and ideas for improving what we offer.
 Please do feel free to email .

 Contact details for our main team members are listed below.
 Please feel free to contact any of us, and we will do our best to help.